Diversity, Equity and Inclusion

 3. Our Workplace

-- Established an internal DEI governance structure including committee representation from employees and leadership
+• Established an internal DEI governance structure including committee representation from employees and senior leadership

-- Implemented mandatory DEI training for all new and existing employees
+• Implemented mandatory DEI training for all new and existing employees, and ongoing opportunities to deepen learning and development

-- Launched an internal DEI website for all employees featuring key corporate DEI initiatives; a curated library of resources of toolkits; training, professional development and volunteer opportunities; and a multicultural calendar
+• Launched an internal DEI website for all employees featuring key corporate DEI initiatives; a curated library of resources and toolkits; training, professional development and volunteer opportunities; and a multicultural calendar